github/octocatalog-diff/doc/optionsref.md

         --to-puppet-master STRING    Hostname or Hostname:PortNumber for Puppet Master for the to branch --from-puppet-master STRING  Hostname or Hostname:PortNumber for Puppet Master for the from branch --puppet-master-api-version STRING
-                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x) globally
+                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x, 4 for Puppet Server >= 6.3.0) globally
         --to-puppet-master-api-version STRING
-                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x) for the to branch --from-puppet-master-api-version STRING
+                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x, 4 for Puppet Server >= 6.3.0) for the to branch
+        --from-puppet-master-api-version STRING
-                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x) for the from branch --puppet-master-ssl-ca STRING
+                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x, 4 for Puppet Server >= 6.3.0) for the from branch
+        --[no-]puppet-master-update-catalog
+                                     Update catalog in PuppetDB when using Puppetmaster API version 4 globally --[no-]to-puppet-master-update-catalog
+                                     Update catalog in PuppetDB when using Puppetmaster API version 4 for the to branch --[no-]from-puppet-master-update-catalog
+                                     Update catalog in PuppetDB when using Puppetmaster API version 4 for the from branch --[no-]puppet-master-update-facts
+                                     Update facts in PuppetDB when using Puppetmaster API version 4 globally --[no-]to-puppet-master-update-facts
+                                     Update facts in PuppetDB when using Puppetmaster API version 4 for the to branch --[no-]from-puppet-master-update-facts
+                                     Update facts in PuppetDB when using Puppetmaster API version 4 for the from branch --puppet-master-ssl-ca STRING
                                      Full path to CA certificate that signed the Puppet Master certificate globally --to-puppet-master-ssl-ca STRING